Charming and glamorous in equal parts, Hotel Santa Caterina offers guests a classic Italianate stay.

 Spacious, sun-drenched, and a little ostentatious, bedrooms take a leaf out of the Liberace design book – think XL whirlpool tubs dug into the floor, swathes of mandarin-hued fabric strewn over curtain poles, chinoiserie upholstered chairs, and marble bathrooms (stocked with Bulgari toiletries, naturally).
 Such lavishness is countered with artisanal hand-painted majolica floor tiles and comfortable sofas.
 Balconies offer sea views of Amalfi or garden views and no two rooms are alike; ‘unique’ feels a particularly fitting sum up.

 For a secluded stay, the intimate Giulietta & Romeo Chalet is (more than) room enough for two and offers guests total privacy.
-A little way from the main hotel, the suite is built on two levels, and boasts a terrace leading out on to a private garden with heated “infinity pool” on the floor below.
+A little ways from the main hotel, the suite is built on two levels, and boasts a terrace leading out on to a private garden with heated infinity pool on the floor below.

 For larger groups, the new Villa Della Marchesa is worth considering.
 Recently renovated, this exclusive accommodation option is composed of multiple suites and rooms (sleeping between 10-14 people in total), a living area, as well as kitchen facilities, and is surrounded by verdant gardens and a private lap pool and solarium.
 In need of further convincing?
 It also comes with jaw-dropping views of the Mediterranean and is immersed in Amalfi lemon groves.